This listing's expiration date is September 1, 2021. Please contact email@example.com for any updated information.

 Meals: On weekdays, the field school provides students with three meals per day.
 Breakfast is provided at the dig house and students are expected to prepare it themselves.
 Lunch is served at a local restaurant.
 Dinner is provided by a local restaurant but eaten at home.
 Students should expect to eat a great deal of local Alentejan cuisine.
 The project will do its best to accommodate dietary needs, but students must inform us of any dietary requirements, and/or allergies before paying the tuition.
 Due to the nature of Alentejan cuisine, we are able to accommodate vegetarian diets, but any other dietary requirements must be discussed with one of the directors.

 Transportation: Students are expected to provide their own transportation to and from Portugal (Lisbon airport) as airfare is not included in the tuition.
 Once in Portugal, transportation will be provided by the field school.
-Upon arrival at the Lisbon airport on Sunday July 28th, students will be greeted by either Rui, Bianca, Pouca, or Kathryn and brought as a group to Redondo.
-At the end of the three week session (Saturday August 17th) or four week session (Saturday August 24th), students will be brought back to the Lisbon airport or elsewhere in the city if they plan to stay in Portugal a while longer after the project.
+Upon arrival at the Lisbon airport on Sunday July 19th, students will be greeted by either Rui, Bianca, or Pouca, and brought as a group to Redondo.
+At the end of the three week session (Saturday August 8th) or four week session (Saturday August 15th), students will be brought back to the Lisbon airport or elsewhere in the city if they plan to stay in Portugal a while longer after the project.
 Please inform us of your travel plans as far in advance as possible.

 The Town: The town of Redondo is quite small but very friendly.
 During their free time, students are encouraged to explore and familiarize themselves with the town.
 Free wi-fi is available at the local cultural centre (closed on Mondays) - make sure you bring your own cellphone or laptop.
 If you’d like to get a phone plan (cellular data plans are very cheap in Portugal) you must do this at the airport in Lisbon - there will be no opportunity to do this at a later time.
 Students will also have access to the outdoor community pool (wi-fi is available at the pool café) - so make sure to bring your swimsuits!
 Please remember - members of the Castelo Archaeological Research Project are guests to the Municipality of Redondo, and your behaviour reflects not just you, but on ours and other projects based in the town.
 Respect for the town and its residents is of the utmost importance.